ASCII

 š¤ Character Encoding in C++

-is just a small integer, so:
+- A charis just a small integer, so:

 char c = 'A';

-int val = c; // val = 65`
+int val = c; // val = 65`š” Important ASCII Facts for Strings/Chars in C++

-Concept | Explanation |
+| Concept | Explanation |

-'A' to 'Z' | ASCII values from 65 to 90 |
+| 'A'to'Z' | ASCII values from 65 to 90 |

-'a' to 'z' | ASCII values from 97 to 122 |
+| 'a'to'z' | ASCII values from 97 to 122 |

-'0' to '9' | ASCII values from 48 to 57 |
+| '0'to'9' | ASCII values from 48 to 57 |

-Case conversion | 'a' - 'A' == 32 , so you can flip case with +/- 32 |
+| Case conversion | 'a' - 'A' == 32, so you can flip case with+/- 32 |

-Character checks | Use isalpha(c) , isdigit(c) , islower(c) , etc. from <cctype> |
+| Character checks | Use isalpha(c),isdigit(c),islower(c), etc. from<cctype> |

-Sorting/comparison | You can compare chars directly: 'a' < 'b' , 'A' < 'a' |
+| Sorting/comparison | You can compare chars directly: 'a' < 'b','A' < 'a' |

-Looping through alphabet | Use ASCII values: for (char c = 'a'; c <= 'z'; ++c) |
+| Looping through alphabet | Use ASCII values: for (char c = 'a'; c <= 'z'; ++c) |

 Stringify š¢

-into a character is by adding its integer value to the ASCII value of '0'
+The most efficient way to convert a digit x ā {0, 9} into a character is by adding its integer value to the ASCII value of '0', like so:

 string ans = "";